harlexkhal/To-do-list-app/README.md

-# AWESOME-BOOKS | MODULE-II
+# To-do-list-app | MODULE-II

-> This is a team project being built in our second module of our curriculum at microverse. its a book application were you are able to add and remove book to a list
+> This is a solo project being built in our second module of our curriculum at microverse. its a to-do list application were you are able to add and remove and mark completed tasks

-Our goal here is to Build a book application with add and remove feature from scratch using JavaScripts. click [here](https://harlexkhal.github.io/Awesome-books/) to see deployed live version
+Our goal here is to Build a book application with add and remove feature from scratch using JavaScripts. click [here](https://harlexkhal.github.io//) to see deployed live version

 ### Features implemented so far are:

 - Responsive HTML page
-- Add book feature
-- Remove book feature
-- Saving current state of book list to local storage
-- Live date and time update using luxos library
+- Integrated webpack
+- dynamic to-do list dom manipulation

 ## Built With